 This page is a hub for all Survive Travel resources.
-Only companies that we actually use and/or believe in are listed.
+Only companies that I actually use and/or believe in are listed.

 It should be noted that some of these travel resources are affiliate links.
 It means that if you click on them and make a purchase a small commission is earned.
 It does not cost you any extra and you may get a discount.
 If you would like to learn more about how this website generates income please read our earnings disclaimer.

 To get cash-back on your flight and accommodation bookings sign up to the travel payouts affiliate program and book using yoru own affiliate link.
 Unlike many affiliate services this is not against their terms and conditions.
 In fact, they encourage it.

 The search aggregators Travel Payouts use to find flights is the same company I’ve been using for years anyway, i.e., JetRadar.
 In fact, the reason I found out about Travel Payouts was because I was searching for JetRadars affiliate program.

 If you do not have specific flight dates and/or destinations in mind then run a search through Adioso to see when or where to fly for the best deals.

 Once you have found your flights check them on the airlines official website.
 If they are the same price or cheaper then it is always better to book directly through the airline in case something goes wrong.
 When considering the price, be sure to account for your affiliate payout is applicable.